-ALIS is a GIS web based accident location analysis tool that allows for geographic based crash analysis is available to MPO's, counties, and local governments that have direct access to the New York State maps through the Office of Technology.
+ALIS is a GIS web based accident location analysis tool that allows for geographic based crash analysis.
+This tool is available to all DOT employees, MPO's, and county and local governments.
 All the MPO's as well as New York City are using the analysis tool.
-This year the analysis tool was upgraded to allow for custom queries such as type of crash, time of day, and other data elements.
-Additional enhancements will be available in the Summer/Fall of 2013.
+This year the analysis tool was upgraded to improve performance and update the reporting functions to better align with the Highway Safety Improvement Program process.